-P280: Wear protective gloves/protective clothing/eye protection/face protection.
-P301+P310: IF SWALLOWED: Immediately call a POISON CENTER or doctor/physician.
+P301+P310: IF SWALLOWED: Immediately call a POISON CENTER or

+doctor/physician.

 P331: Do NOT induce vomiting.
+P273: Avoid release to the environment.

-EUH066: Repeated exposure may cause skin dryness or cracking.
-Supplemental information of pits and confined spaces.
+Supplemental information EUH066: Repeated exposure may cause skin dryness or cracking.

 Product may release Hydrogen Sulphide: A specific assessment of inhalation risks from the presence of hydrogen sulphide in tank headspaces, confined spaces, product residue, tank waste and waste water, and unintentional releases should be made to help determine controls appropriate to local circumstances.
+Remove contaminated clothing and wash clothing before reuse.
 Vapour may create explosive atmosphere.
-The vapour is heavier than air; beware
+The vapour is heavier than air;